Paul Gravett Consulting and Interim Management (BC)

 Coordonnateur à la programmation

-Société du Palais Montcalm (ON)
+Société du Palais Montcalm (QC)

 Dominique Soutif has been a producer at Radio-Canada in Vancouver, Edmonton, Montreal & Ottawa for over 20 years.
 In adition to creating & directing a variety of programs, he has also produced hundreds of recording sessions specializing in jazz & world music winning along the way a Juno award & five West Coast Music Awards for his disc recordings.
 He has also programmed a number of world music channels, taught audio & radio production at St-Paul University in Ottawa and collaborated with the Canada Council for the Arts as a music program officer.
 In 2006-2007 he programmed all non-classical performances at the Quebec Scene of the National Arts Centre of Canada.
 For the past 5 years he has been the programming coordinator at La Société du Palais Montcalm in Québec city.